acallaghan/vimeo-youtube-migration/README.md

   Create an app.
 It needs a 'callback URL', set it to `http://localhost:8284?callback`.
 Once created, turn on 'Implicit Grant Workflow'.

-  Copy the client ID & access token into the `.env` file.

-2. Run the app, copy the link it gives you.
+2. Run the app

-  Run `node index.js`, it'll console log a URL to visit in your browser, which authenticate your with your Vimeo account with the app you just created.
+  Run `node index.js`, it will authenticate your with your Vimeo account with the app you just created.

-  Once you've accepted, copy the `ACCESS_KEY` from the URL & add it to `./env`
+  Once you've accepted, the `VIMEO_ACCESS_KEY` is added automatically to the `.env` file.
+The app will then quit.